-The proportion of male employees in the firm receiving a bonus is 55.7% and the proportion of female employees receiving a bonus is 76.7%.
+The proportion of male employees in the firm receiving a bonus is 22.8% and the proportion of female employees receiving a bonus is 29.2%.

-The proportion of men in the firm who received a bonus in the 12 months up to 5 April 2021 was 55.7%, while for women this was 76.7%.
-A higher percentage of women received a bonus compared with the 12 months up to 5 April 2020 which indicates that more women are now in roles which attract a bonus.
+The proportion of men in the firm who received a bonus in the 12 months up to 5 April 2022 was 22.8%, while for women this was 29.2%.
+This indicates that more women than men are now in roles which attract a bonus.